 History of the Universe: Follow-Up Experiments and Scientific Method Records

 We use the Scientific Method printable with our Astronomy For Every Kid experiments and we're really enjoying it.
-Our kids like the word hypothesis and they love guessing what the conclusion will be.
-We also use these resources in our 12 Winter Bucket List Activities for Homeschool with Printables.
+The kids like the word hypothesis and they love guessing what the conclusion will be.

 They were really interested in black holes after learning about the star life cycle.
 As a result, they did Experiment #60 from Astronomy for Every Kid.
 This was a great resource for learning more about how black holes are formed.
 Super cool.
 I helped them understand how to use the printable with their experiment.
 They recorded their findings as they completed each step of the scientific method.